ChatGPT Apps 🤝 MCP

 Intent Interpretation

-Clay’s find-and-enrich-contacts-at-company has a mini grammar for understanding follow-up queries:
+Clay’s find-and-enrich-contacts-at-company has a mini grammar for understanding queries and adds conditional logic based on possible intent:

 This is teaching the LLM how to interpret user intent across turns.
 The tool description isn’t just about this call.
 It’s about how to handle the next one.